Wichita Falls ISD school board member retires

 In his Monday announcement, Rucker said he retired to concentrate on his health, family and church.

+“Dr. Lee, I know you are going to lead this district to greater heights,” Rucker said in his resignation letter.
+“You have a tremendous responsibility and challenge ahead of you and I know you are up to meeting and surpassing all that is expected.”

 Rucker was first sworn in as a school board member in 2016.
-He also formerly served as board president.
+He also formerly served as board president, and had two years left on his current term.

+“May God richly bless you and thank you again for allowing me to serve as trustee and president,” Rucker said.

 Copyright 2023 KAUZ.
 All rights reserved.